devdotnetorg/docker-openssh-server/README.md

 * Debian: 12, 11, 10;
 * Alpine: 3.18, 3.17, 3.16, 3.15.

-⚠️ The armhf (ARM32v7) architecture from Alpine 3.18 and higher is no longer supported.
-The final image for armhf is built on the Alpine 3.17 image, `:alpine-armhf` tag.

 ### Tags for RISC-V (riscv64)

 * `:ubuntu-riscv64` - Ubuntu 22.04;